codewitty/Coding-Problems/README.md

 You may assume that nums1 has enough space (size that is greater or equal to m + n) to hold additional elements from nums2.\
 My solution is <a href="https://leetcode.com/explore/featured/card/fun-with-arrays/525/inserting-items-into-an-array/3253/" target="_blank">`here`</a>.\
 Find the problem <a href="https://leetcode.com/explore/challenge/card/30-day-leetcoding-challenge/529/week-2/3291/" target="_blank">`here`</a>.

+#### Remove Element
+- Given an array nums and a value val, remove all instances of that value in-place and return the new length.\
+Do not allocate extra space for another array, you must do this by modifying the input array in-place with O(1) extra memory.\
+The order of elements can be changed.
+It doesn't matter what you leave beyond the new length.\
+My solution is <a href="https://github.com/codewitty/LeetCode/blob/master/Arrays/Remove_Element.cpp/" target="_blank">`here`</a>.\
+Find the problem <a href="https://leetcode.com/explore/featured/card/fun-with-arrays/526/deleting-items-from-an-array/3247/" target="_blank">`here`</a>.

+####
+- Given an array nums and a value val, remove all instances of that value in-place and return the new length.\
+Do not allocate extra space for another array, you must do this by modifying the input array in-place with O(1) extra memory.\
+The order of elements can be changed.
+It doesn't matter what you leave beyond the new length.\
+My solution is <a href="/" target="_blank">`here`</a>.\
+Find the problem <a href="/" target="_blank">`here`</a>.

 ---

 ### Random